 Three dimensions decide the score:

 Scope — how many resources, records, or systems land in the affected set.
 An operation touching 5 files is smaller than one touching 5,000 database rows.
-An operation against one service is smaller than one against a shared database used by twelve.
 These thresholds are starting points; calibrate against your workload.

 Reversibility — can it be undone, and at what cost.
 A file modification under version control is fully reversible.
 A DELETE against a database with no recent backup is effectively irreversible.
 Irreversible actions are categorically more dangerous regardless of how few entities they touch.

 Downstream coupling — what depends on the resources being modified.
 Changing a shared API contract hits every consumer.
 Modifying a configuration file hits every service that reads it.
 The blast radius is not the target.
-It is the target plus everything coupled to it.
+It's the target plus everything coupled to it.

 When something goes wrong — and it will — the audit trail is the difference between forensics and folklore.